 Last assignments handed in, classroom hours complete – you’re ready and rearing to wrap things up and get out into the real teaching world.
 This is perhaps the most exciting of the mental stages of the CELTA course!

-The month-long roller-coaster ride is drawing to a close, and you feel a little like you’ve been reborn.
+The long roller-coaster ride of the CELTA is drawing to a close, and you feel a little like you’ve been reborn.
 You’d heard people describe it as more of a course in “professional and personal development”, but never actually believed it – until now.

 With the CELTA course done and dusted (along with a few celebratory champagnes), you’re out into the real world with the most-recognised certificate under your belt, hours of classroom experience, and the knowledge and skills to take you anywhere in the world.